 ancestry (17.9%), and residents who report Asian roots

 (10.7%), and some of the residents are also of Irish

 ancestry (5.5%), along with some Italian ancestry residents

 (4.9%), among others.
 In addition, 28.2% of the residents of this neighborhood were

 born in another country.

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Sioux City City Center

-neighborhood is English, spoken by 73.5% of households.
-Other important languages spoken here include Spanish and Vietnamese.
+neighborhood is English, spoken by 65.7% of households.
+Other important languages spoken here include Spanish, Vietnamese, Chinese and African languages.